recatek/fixed_storage_arrays/README.md

 ## Testing

 This repository uses Catch2 for testing.
 You can learn more about Catch2 [here](https://github.com/catchorg/Catch2).
+Test coverage is *reasonably* acceptable but could be improved for corner cases.

 ### Building Tests on Windows
 This repository is tested with VS2017 and VS2019.